Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Introduction

 Our approximation theory on the other hand is inherently different from \cite{hairer2014spectral}.
 Rather than showing analogous spectral gap results for discretizations of the algorithm and then showing that the invariant measures are close as in \cite{dashti2011uncertainty, mattingly2012diffusion}, we instead utilize perturbation bounds as in \cite{johndrow2017error} to bound the distance between the invariant measures by the $n$-step approximation error between the exact kernel $\P$ and the approximation $\P_\veps$.
-Perturbation theory for Markov chain Monte Carlo (MCMC) is also studied in \cite{mitrophanov2005sensitivity, pillai2014ergodicity, rudolf2018perturbation}, but these results are not well-suited to our infinite-dimensional state space setting, since they require the triangle inequality which is typically not satisfied by the transport semimetrics that we work with.
+Perturbation theory for MCMC is also studied in \cite{mitrophanov2005sensitivity, pillai2014ergodicity, rudolf2018perturbation}, but these results are not well-suited to our infinite-dimensional state space setting, since they require the triangle inequality which is typically not satisfied by the transport semimetrics that we work with.
 The perturbation bounds we obtain have the advantage of controlling all of the quantities of interest in terms of the spectral gap of the kernel $\P$ and a pointwise bound on the approximation error of the approximate kernel $\P_\veps$.
-We further apply these results to cases where the innovation $\mu_\beta$ or the kernel $\mcl K_\beta$ cannot be exactly sampled, using arguments similar in spirit to those used to prove convergence rates for discretization of MH proposal kernels in \cite{johndrow2017error}, but technically much more involved.
-Rather than relying on the central limit theorem, we proceed in the tradition of \cite{GlynnMeyn1996,KontoyiannisMeyn2003,KontoyiannisMeyn2012,MattinglyStuartTretyakov2015} and give variation bounds using the Poisson equation.
-This technique is related to Martingale and potential methods \cite{MR0415773}.
+We further apply these results to cases where the innovation $\lambda$ or the kernel $\K$ cannot be exactly simulated, using arguments similar in spirit to those used to prove convergence rates for discretization of MH proposal kernels in \cite{johndrow2017error} but technically much more involved.
+Rather than changing norms to $L_2(\nu)$ to obtain a central limit theorem, we proceed in the tradition of \cite{GlynnMeyn1996,KontoyiannisMeyn2003,KontoyiannisMeyn2012,MattinglyStuartTretyakov2015} and give variation bounds using the Poisson equation.
+This gives approximation error bounds to $\nu$, as well as approximation error bounds for pathwise quantities for both $\P$ and $\P_\veps$ for elements of the function space $\{ \varphi: \lvertiii \varphi \rvertiii_{\hd_q} < +\infty\}$, without requiring any direct analysis of $\P_\veps$ or $\nu_\veps$.
+This technique is related to classical Martingale and potential methods \cite{MR0415773}.